-- Meeting/discussion at the conference "Design, Automation and Test in Europe (DATE07)", Nice, France, April 16-20, 2007. - Davide Brunelli from the University of Bologna visits the research group at ETH Zurich from 7th July until 28th of September 2007 for scientific collaboration. - Master thesis student Steven Laurier from ETH Zurich visits the research group in Bologna for information/technology exchange - Hardware technology exchange: solar scavenging prototype for sensor nodes shipped from Bologna to Zurich, BTnode developments kits sent vice versa.
+- Meeting/discussion at the conference "Design, Automation and Test in Europe (DATE08)", Munich, Germany, March 10-14, 2008. - Starting from 1th July 2008, PhD student Michele Magno from the University of Bologna visits the research group at ETH Zurich for scientific collaboration.